Kimberly Bryant (technologist)

-Kimberly Bryant (born January 14, 1967) is an American electrical engineer who worked in the biotechnology field at Genentech, Novartis Vaccines, Diagnostics, and Merck.
+Kimberly Bryant (born January 14, 1967) is an American electrical engineer who worked in the biotechnology field at Genentech, Novartis Vaccines, Diagnostic, and Merck.
 In 2011, Bryant founded Black Girls Code, a nonprofit organization that focuses on providing technology and computer programming education to African-American girls.
 After founding Black Girls Code, Bryant was listed as one of the "25 Most Influential African-Americans In Technology" by Business Insider.

 Early life and education

 Kimberly Bryant was born on January 14,1967 and raised in Memphis, Tennessee, by a single mother amidst the Civil Rights Movement.
 She is self-described as a "nerdy girl," excelling in mathematics and science in school.
 She earned a scholarship to attend Vanderbilt University in 1985, where she planned to become a civil engineer.
 Enticed by technologies such as the microchip, the personal computer, and the portable cellphone, she switched her major and earned a degree in Electrical Engineering and minors in Computer Science and math in 1989.